Surface code compilation via edge-disjoint paths: Introduction

 A well-established approach to implement surface code compilation is known as sequential Pauli-based computation~\cite{Litinski2019}, where non-Clifford operations are implemented by injection using Pauli measurements, and Clifford operations are conjugated through the circuit until the end.
 The circuit that is run in this approach then consists of a sequence of high-weight Pauli measurements which can have overlapping support leading them to be measured one after the other.
 For large input circuits this can be problematic because highly parallel input circuits can become serialized with prohibitive runtimes.

 A major challenge to solve the surface code compilation problem is that quantum algorithms typically involve operations between logical qubits that are far apart when laid out in a 2D grid.
-One approach to deal with a long-range gate is to swap logical qubits around until the pair of interacting qubits are next to one-another \cite{Childs2019}.
+One approach to deal with a long-range gate is to swap logical qubits around until the pair of interacting qubits are next to one-another~\cite{Childs2019}.
 However, this can result in a deep circuit, see \cref{fig:compareSwap}.
 A more efficient approach is to create long-range entanglement by producing Bell pairs, which for example can be used to implement a long-range \cnot{} with a constant-depth circuit~\cite{Briegel1998,Litinski2017,JavadiAbhari2017} (see \cref{fig:compareTeleportation}).
 Both of these approaches can be implemented with the elementary operations of the surface code.

 Moreover, algorithms typically consist of many long-range operations that can ideally be performed in parallel.
-For swap-based approaches, this can be done by considering a permutation of the logical qubits which is implemented by a sequence of swaps \cite{Lao2018,Murali2019,Zulehner2019}.
-Finding these \sw{} circuits reduces to a routing problem on graphs ~\cite{Childs2019,Steiger2018}.
-There are efficient algorithms that solve this problem for certain families of graphs~\cite{Alon1994,Childs2019}, however finding the minimal depth solution for a general graph is NP-hard~\cite{Banerjee2017}.
+For swap-based approaches, this can be done by considering a permutation of the logical qubits which is implemented by a sequence of swaps~\cite{Lao2018,Murali2019,Zulehner2019}.
+Finding these \sw{} circuits reduces to a routing problem on graphs~\cite{Childs2019,Steiger2018}.
+There are efficient algorithms that solve this problem for certain families of graphs~\cite{Alon1994,Childs2019}, but finding a minimal depth solution is NP-hard in general~\cite{Banerjee2017}.
+Alternatively, \emph{linear network coding} can be used to prepare many long-range pairs in constant depth~\cite{Leung2010,Kobayashi2009,Kobayashi2011,Satoh2012,Hahn2019,Beaudrap2020a}, and then these Bell pairs can be used to implement operations on pairs of distant qubits.
+But a major barrier for using linear network coding is the lack of known efficient algorithms to find linear network codes.

 In this paper, we provide a solution to the surface code compilation problem which generalizes the use of entanglement for long-range \cnot{}s discussed above to the implementation of many long-range operations in parallel.
-In particular, we propose Edge-Disjoint Paths Compilation (EDPC), which is a computationally efficient classical algorithm tailored to the elementary operations of the surface code.
+In particular, we propose the Edge-Disjoint Paths Compilation (EDPC) algorithm, which is a computationally efficient classical algorithm tailored to the elementary operations of the surface code architecture.
 We find evidence that our EDPC algorithm significantly outperforms other approaches by performing a detailed cost analysis for the execution of a set of quantum circuits benchmarks.